One Vintage Button

 Nicole designed and made a number of the necklaces and displayed them in Nikki Tans pop-up stores to see what reaction they would receive.
 They sold out almost immediately.
 That led to the necklaces being sold in the Nikki Tans boutique.

 Then the pandemic and ensuing lockdowns hit.
 Nikki Tans closed its physical location for safety reasons and relied on online sales for the duration.
 The store’s website had been running successfully for years and didn’t require full-time management, leaving Nicole with time on her hands for new ventures.

 “Like many small-business owners, I was forced to look for projects that could be done remotely,” Nicole says.
 “I immediately thought was that this would be the perfect time to focus on bringing the necklaces to a wider audience through the Internet.”

 Onevintagebutton.com was launched to showcase the necklaces.
-Since the website’s debut, sales have been brisk enough to keep Nicole and her partner busy sourcing buttons and creating necklaces.
+Since the website’s debut, sales have been brisk enough to keep Nicole busy sourcing buttons and creating necklaces.

 Nicole was kind enough to answer some questions:

 Q: Why were you so sure that there would be a market for these upcycled necklaces?

 Nicole: I knew there is always room in the marketplace for quality items that carry a touch of old-style class.
 My clients at Nikki Tans want pieces that are unique but have a timeless elegance, and these necklaces certainly do have that.
 Also, there’s been a strong trend toward upcycled pieces by environmentally-conscious customers who gain extra pleasure in wearing pieces that have been recycled into something new and fresh.

 Q: How has your experience of owning and running Nikki Tans, an upscale airbrush-tanning boutique, helped you build the One Vintage Button business into a success in such a short time?